-When walking has been pain-free for 2 weeks, you can begin running, building up gradually.
-Apply tape to the shin to support it for the first few runs and apply ice afterward.
+When walking has been pain-free for 2 weeks, you can begin running, but build up gradually.
+Apply tape to the shin to support it for the first few runs and ice afterward to prevent/reduce inflammation.
 Stretch properly before and after each training session.

 Expert interview (play video): Preventing shin splints

 - Detmer DE.
 Chronic shin splints.
 Classification and management of medial tibial stress syndrome.
 Sports Med 1986;3(6):436-46

 - Moen MH, Tol JL, Weir A et al. Medial tibial stress syndrome: a critical review.
 Sports Med 2009;39(7):523-46